YuryKabernik/yurykabernik.github.io/_posts/2025-09-10-polymorphic-http-requests-handling.md

 public enum AudienceType { None, Company, Group, Contact }
 ```

-Using the provided annotations, you can customize the discriminator name and declare mapping of the subtype to the discriminator value, just like in the contract definition.
+Using the provided annotations, you can customize the discriminator name and declare mapping of the subtype to the discriminator property key value, just like in the contract definition.

 By default, the discriminator name is `$type`, and the base type may omit the matching property.
 Parameter values in attributes are case-sensitive, and the discriminator value can be either an integer or a string.
-Mixing both types is technically allowed but not recommended, as it can lead to confusion and potential deserialization issues.
+Mixing both types is technically possible but not recommended, as it can lead to confusion and potential deserialization issues.

 ```csharp
 public class CompanyAudience : Audience